Chicago Bears: Ownership history

 The club was founded by A. E. Staley Manufacturing Company owner Augustus Eugene Staley in 1919 and was owned by the company until 1921.
 In 1921, Staley felt he could no longer afford the expensive burden of pro-football and transferred team ownership to Halas and paid him $5,000 for a sponsorship deal that kept the Staleys name for one more year.
-Halas than added Edward "Dutch" Sternaman as a second owner.
+Halas then took on teammate Edward "Dutch" Sternaman as a partner.
 On January 28, 1922, the Bears were incorporated at an NFL meeting, as "a new league team" after its name change.
-At season's end, the two competed with agent Bill Harley for ownership of the Staleys, after he negotiated a contract that was to give his brother Chic Harley and himself one-third ownership of the team as part of his contract.
+At season's end, the two competed with agent Bill Harley for ownership of the Bears, after he negotiated a contract that was to give his brother Chic Harley and himself one-third ownership of the team as part of his contract.
 However, Halas and Sternaman claimed that the contract was voided when a physical revealed health impairments resultant from Harley's time in the war.
 The other league owners agreed to nullify the deal in favor of the Halas/Sternaman partnership by an 8–2 vote.
 In addition, Halas and Sternaman offered a share of the team to Paddy Driscoll, but the move was blocked by the owners in the NFL's June meeting, after the Chicago Cardinals (Driscoll's team) activated the league's reserve clause.

 In 1931, Sternaman offered to sell his stake to Halas for $38,000 to focus on his other businesses.
 Halas' purchase agreement with Sternaman was to be paid off in installments, and stipulated that if Halas defaulted on any of the payments, ownership of the team reverted to Sternaman.
 Halas raised the initial funding by selling an 8.33% ownership stake to Ralph Brizzolara, as well as $5,000 of shares to Jim McMillen, and George Trafton's mother, who paid $20,000 (Halas later bought her out for $40,000).
 Charles Bidwill purchased $5,000 in stock in 1933 (which was later bought off of his widow Violet for $50,000 in 1949) and he also arranged a bank loan for the remaining $5,000 needed to pay off Sternaman:

 But it was a mighty close call.
 As I remember, I finally got all the money together at 11:10 a.m. on the day the final note came due.
 Forfeit time was 12 o'clock noon.